spatie/laravel-permission/README.md

 ### Using Blade directives
 This package also adds Blade directives to verify whether the currently logged in user has all or any of a given list of roles.

-Optionally you can pass in the `guard` that the check will be performed on as a second argument.

 #### Blade and Roles
 Check for a specific role:
 ```php